 As a child, I loved when my grandma would visit us in California from Iowa.
 She always brought us homemade suckers in multiple colors and flavors.

-What child could resist those?!
+What child could resist homemade hard candy?!
 I was enchanted.

 My grandma passed ALL of her sucker molds, bags, sticks, oil flavors, etc. on to me.
 I was thrilled!!